Kudzai-Nyatsine/Game-Project/README.md

 # Installation

-- Install this game by cloning it from my github repositoty onto your own pc.
+- Install this game by cloning it from my [github repository](https://github.com/Kudzai-Nyatsine/Game-Project/tree/moving-character-feature) onto your own pc.